 Sultani Book: @sultanibookuae, Sultani, traditions renewed; Changes in Women’s Traditional Dress in the UAE during the reign of Shaykh Zâyid bin Sultân Âl Nahyân 1966-2004. (more about this two volume book can be read here)

 In the Collection Management-series, I share best practices, tips and guides on the many aspect of collection management.
-I have listed a few pointers for you to get started in the 'Your Collection'-section of this site.
-My free workbook to help you create your own collection plan in 5 easy steps is available for download here.
+I have listed a few pointers for you to get started in my free workbook, which is available for download here.